hpi-xnor/BoolNet/README.md

 ## Setup

-In any case need to have a [CUDA setup](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) with a recent NVIDIA driver on your host system.
+In any case you need to have a [CUDA setup](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) with a recent NVIDIA driver on your host system.
 (We tested driver version 465.27 with support for CUDA 11.3, but drivers supporting CUDA 11.1 should be fine.)